Alexdesaint/Alexdesaint.github.io/content/_index.md

 accroche: Low Latency C++ Software Developer open to new challenges in the US
 intro: >-
   I am the main pricing framework developer for a high frequency trading company in Amsterdam, the Netherlands.
-  With a Master in robotic software engineering, I have expertise in designing systems and collaborating with specialists from other disciplines to bring fast and reliable solutions to traders.
+  With a Master's in robotic software engineering, I have expertise in designing systems and collaborating with specialists from other disciplines to bring fast and reliable solutions to traders.
 experience:
 - name: Software Developer
   place: